 The Research Beacon – Young Academy of Sweden’s prize for spreading knowledge

 Across Sweden, young researchers making fantastic contributions to spreading knowledge and inspiring more people to ask curious questions.
-Starting 2025, the Young Academy of Sweden will award the Research Beacon to a younger researcher based in Sweden who has made significant efforts to shine a light on knowledge, especially for children and young adults.
+The Young Academy of Sweden will award the Research Beacon to a younger researcher based in Sweden who has made significant efforts to shine a light on knowledge, especially for children and young adults.

 Nominate